-Describe the Vendor's process for determining program eligibility based on an individual's immigration status, country of origin, and date of entry into the United States using original immigration documentation provided by the client.
-Explain the intake process as well as the types of information that will be collected.
+Describe the Vendor's process for intake (comprehensive for all services, focused on each service, or another model) and rationale and justification for the process in determining program eligibility based on an individual's immigration status, country of origin, and date of entry into the United States using original immigration documentation provided by the individual.
+Explain clearly all steps in the process as well as the types of information that will be collected.
 Describe how the Vendor will distribute the Client Release of Information Form.
+State whether this service will be performed by the Vendor or will be delivered through a subcontract with a current refugee services provider.
+Provide a clear rationale and justification for the chosen process.